 People with type 2 diabetes may not have any symptoms for years or decades before they are diagnosed.
 Symptoms may be subtle.
 Increased urination and thirst are mild at first and gradually worsen over weeks or months.
 Eventually, people feel extremely fatigued, are likely to develop blurred vision, and may become dehydrated.

-Because people with type 2 diabetes produce some insulin, ketoacidosis does not usually develop even when type 2 diabetes is untreated for a long time.
-However, the blood glucose levels can become extremely high (often exceeding 1,000 mg/dL).
+Because people with type 2 diabetes produce some insulin, ketoacidosis Diabetic Ketoacidosis Diabetic ketoacidosis is an acute complication of diabetes that occurs mostly in type 1 diabetes mellitus.
+Symptoms of diabetic ketoacidosis include nausea, vomiting, abdominal pain, and a characteristic... read more does not usually develop even when type 2 diabetes is untreated for a long time.
+Rarely, the blood glucose levels become extremely high (even exceeding 1,000 mg/dL [55.5 mmol/L]).
 Such high levels often happen as the result of some superimposed stress, such as an infection or drug use.
-When the blood glucose levels get very high, people may develop severe dehydration, which may lead to mental confusion, drowsiness, and seizures, a condition called nonketotic hyperglycemic-hyperosmolar syndrome .
-Currently, many people with type 2 diabetes are diagnosed by routine blood glucose testing before they develop such severely high blood glucose levels.
+When the blood glucose levels get very high, people may develop severe dehydration Dehydration Dehydration is a deficiency of water in the body.
+Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
+People feel thirsty, and as dehydration... read more , which may lead to mental confusion, drowsiness, and seizures, a condition called hyperosmolar hyperglycemic state Hyperosmolar Hyperglycemic State (HHS) Hyperosmolar hyperglycemic state is a complication of diabetes mellitus that most often occurs in type 2 diabetes.
+Symptoms of hyperosmolar hyperglycemic state include extreme dehydration and... read more .
+Many people with type 2 diabetes are diagnosed by routine blood glucose testing before they develop such severely high blood glucose levels.

 Diabetes damages blood vessels, causing them to narrow and therefore restricting blood flow.
-Because blood vessels throughout the body are affected, people may have many complications of diabetes.
+Because blood vessels throughout the body are affected, people may have many complications of diabetes Complications of Diabetes Mellitus People with diabetes mellitus have many serious long-term complications that affect many areas of the body, particularly the blood vessels, nerves, eyes, and kidneys.
+(See also Diabetes Mellitus... read more .
 Many organs can be affected, particularly the following:

 The diagnosis of diabetes is made when people have abnormally high levels of glucose in the blood.
-Doctors do screening tests on people who are at risk for diabetes but have no symptoms.
+Doctors do screening tests Screening for diabetes Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Urination and thirst are... read more on people who are at risk of diabetes but have no symptoms.

 Doctors check blood glucose levels in people who have symptoms of diabetes such as increased thirst, urination, or hunger.
 Additionally, doctors may check blood glucose levels in people who have disorders that can be complications of diabetes, such as frequent infections, foot ulcers, and yeast infections.

-To measure blood glucose levels, a blood sample is usually taken after people have fasted overnight.
-However, it is possible to take blood samples after people have eaten.
+To accurately evaluate blood glucose levels, doctors usually use a blood sample taken after people have fasted overnight.
+Diabetes can be diagnosed if fasting blood glucose levels are higher than 125 mg/dL (6.9 mmol/L).
+However, it is possible to use blood samples taken after people have eaten.
 Some elevation of blood glucose levels after eating is normal, but even after a meal the levels should not be very high.
-Fasting blood glucose levels should never be higher than 126 mg/dL.
-Even after eating, blood glucose levels should not be higher than 200 mg/dL.
+Diabetes can be diagnosed if a random (not done after fasting) blood glucose level is higher than 199 mg/dL (11.0 mmol/L).

 Doctors can also measure the level of a protein, hemoglobin A1C (also called glycosylated or glycolated hemoglobin), in the blood.
 Hemoglobin is the red, oxygen-carrying substance in red blood cells.
 When blood is exposed to high blood glucose levels over a period of time, glucose attaches to the hemoglobin and forms glycosylated hemoglobin.
 The hemoglobin A1C level (reported as the percentage of hemoglobin that is A1C) reflects long-term trends in blood glucose levels rather than rapid changes.